-- 14. It is important that there are clear expectations of the quality of the healthcare public health advice service, to ensure that it meets the needs of CCGs. - 15.
+It is important that there are clear expectations of the quality of the healthcare public health advice service, to ensure that it meets the needs of CCGs.

 The quality of the service can be measured by using a combination of both process and outcome measures.
 To be a valid measure of quality a process must be strongly linked to an outcome that is important for both clinical commissioners and the local authority.
-It is also important to recognise the importance of service quality variables such as reliability and reputation. - 16.
-The core criteria for a high quality service as recommended by the task and finish group are: - Inputs are led by appropriately trained and accredited public health specialists, as defined by the Faculty of Public Health - Inputs are sensitive to the needs of, and individual priorities of, CCGs - Inputs result in clear, understandable and actionable recommendations to assist clinical commissioners, sources appropriately referenced where applicable, and based on public health analysis/skills. - Requests for input receive a timely response

-- The inputs are closely linked to the outcomes in National Outcome Frameworks, and the priorities of the JSNA and Joint Health and Wellbeing Strategies, and analysis of effectiveness of the service demonstrates the contribution of the advice to the achievement of those outcomes. - 17.
+It is also important to recognise the importance of service quality variables such as reliability and reputation.

+The core criteria for a high quality service as recommended by the task and finish group are:

+- Inputs are led by appropriately trained and accredited public health specialists, as defined by the Faculty of Public Health - Inputs are sensitive to the needs of, and individual priorities of, CCGs - Inputs result in clear, understandable and actionable recommendations to assist clinical commissioners, sources appropriately referenced where applicable, and based on public health analysis/skills. - Requests for input receive a timely response - The inputs are closely linked to the outcomes in National Outcome Frameworks, and the priorities of the JSNA and Joint Health and Wellbeing Strategies, and analysis of effectiveness of the service demonstrates the contribution of the advice to the achievement of those outcomes.

 We recommend the development of a local service agreement agreed with CCGs via a compact or Memorandum of Understanding between the local authority and CCG, specifying public health inputs and outputs, and outlining the reciprocal expectations placed upon the CCG.
-This agreement might not just focus on the core Healthcare Public Health Advice Service, but include other aspects of public health links with CCGs e.g. health protection planning.
+This agreement might not just focus on the healthcare public health advice service, but include other aspects of public health links with CCGs e.g. health protection planning.
 The 'shadow' period from April 2012 to March 2013 will be useful developing appropriate agreements.
-Annex 2 provides examples of currently agreed Memorandums of Understanding for information. - 18.
-These agreements can be underpinned by an annual work plan for the core healthcare public health service agreed by both the CCG and the Director of Public Health specifying the particular deliverables for the twelve month period. - 19.
-Further accountability could be provided through an annual report drawn up by the Director of Public Health and the CCG setting out how the service had been provided that year.
+Annex 2 provides examples of currently agreed Memorandums of Understanding for information.
+It is important to note that the examples provided are local models and as such can only be illustrative of what might be appropriate for other areas.

+These agreements can be underpinned by an annual work plan for the healthcare public health advice service agreed by both the CCG and the local authority Director of Public Health specifying the particular deliverables for the twelve month period.

+Further accountability could be provided, for example, by the Director of Public Health and CCG jointly presenting to the relevant health and wellbeing board information setting out how the service had been provided that year.
 This might cover the process for engaging with public health expertise, names and teams, how the time had been spent, how statistically robust any data had been, lessons to be learnt for next year.

-It is envisaged that this report would be presented to the relevant Health and Wellbeing Board. - 20.CCGs will be under a duty to obtain advice from a broad range of professionals, including those with expertise in the protection or improvement of public health, and so will want to make full use of the expertise in local public health teams as well as in clinical networks and senates. - 21.
+Healthcare Public Health Advice Service to Clinical Commissioning Groups

 Where there are concerns about the quality of the advice received we would expect this to be raised at the local level initially with the local authority.

-Further Work

-22. Further work is in hand to analyse what role local public health advice may play in supporting the NHS Commissioning Board in its responsibilities, for example with respect to the commissioning of primary care services.

-PUBLIC HEALTH DEVELOPMENT UNIT FEBRUARY 2011